matczarnecki/clinic-service-system-clean-architecture/README.md

 ## Goals

-The main goal of this project is to learn and implement pure architecture (hexagonal architecture) for my previous application.
+The main goal of this project is to learn and implement a clean architecture (hexagonal architecture) for my previous application that I developed with my teammates to pass the university classes.

 In the future I am going to add tests and redux to the frontend layer.